nuuuwan/news_lk3_data/README.md

 *2025-09-28 17:37:00* · [`adaderanalk`](https://www.adaderana.lk/news/113003/ex-western-pc-member-amal-silva-arrested-by-walana-anti-vice-squad) · `en`

-Amal Silva, a former member of the Western Provincial Council, has been arrested by the Walana Anti-Vice Squad, along with three luxury vehicles worth approximately Rs.
-60 million, which had been allegedly registered using forged documents, police stated.
+Former Western Provincial Council member Amal Silva has been arrested by the Walana Anti-Vice Squad, police stated.

-He was arrested today (28) during a raid carried out based on intelligence received by the Walana Anti-Vice Squad.

-According to reports, the vehicles had been illegally imported into the country and registered with the Department of Motor Traffic under fraudulent registration numbers using forged documentation.

-Among the vehicles seized were three SUVs, including a Land Rover and Mitsubishi Jeep.

-Preliminary police investigations have revealed that the registration numbers used belonged to government-owned vehicles, and fake documents were generated to facilitate the illegal registration of these luxury vehicles.

-The suspect is scheduled to be produced before the Panadura Magistrate’s Court tomorrow (29).
+He has been apprehended with three luxury vehicles valued at Rs.
+60 million registered by using forged documents.

 ◼️